 As a visual artist, her work often explores issues of identity, transcendence and notions of home.
 Outside of her professional ventures, Sarra has been committed to promoting access of arts and media production to traditionally under represented voices.
 She worked in Kosti and Khartoum, Sudan as part of the 'Cultural Healing' program where she helped train people from diverse backgrounds to make documentary films using their own voices and expressing their cultural traditions to help promote peace building and reconciliation in Sudan and South Sudan.
 As an Artist in Residence at the Rashid Diab Arts Centre in Khartoum she taught a digital photography workshop culminating in a first time photography exhibit of their work.

-Currently Sarra is in development of various short form and feature length projects with her sister and creative partner Selma Idris.
+Sarra was the editor on I'm Okay and is currently Sarra in development of various short form and feature length projects with her sister and creative partner Selma Idris.
 Sarra holds an MFA in Photography and Related Media from the School of Visual Arts and a BFA from Wellesley College.

 Director of Photography, Chris Rahm